-This is a reposting from January 2014 because gardening is cyclical just like the seasons!
-Take the time on cold, January days to attend your houseplants and overwintering annuals and bulbs.
+Take the time on cold, January days to attend to your houseplants and overwintering annuals or bulbs.
 Or curl up cozily and make plans for your summer garden.
 I’ve compiled a list of good activities for January and early February.
 Scan down and make time to do any of the following that apply:

 - Review seed catalogs or go online to research plants.
 Consider edible varieties that are drought-tolerant or disease-resistant.